-MYAN NSW supports young people from refugee and migrant backgrounds to build the skills, knowledge and networks they need to be active citizens in Australian society.
+We are a state-wide multicultural youth specialist service.
+We work to provide support and expertise to ensure young people from refugee and migrant backgrounds are able to build the skills, knowledge and networks they need to be active citizens in Australian society.

 We work closely with academics, policy makers, youth leaders and practitioners to build meaningful connections and further develop resources that support young people.
 MYAN works in partnership with young people, government, and civil society to promote the rights and interests of young people from refugee and migrant backgrounds to ensure they are recognised in policy and practice.

 Our unique approach means at MYAN, we build networks.
 We connect people who have recently arrived to the country to established networks of young people.

 We work with young people in a way that honours their culture, experiences and heritage.